 For families that are not affected by higher exposure associated with contaminated drinking water or industrial contamination, counseling on common sources and ways to reduce those exposures is beneficial to reducing cumulative lifetime exposure.

 The American Academy of Pediatrics has developed a helpful factsheet for families on reducing children's exposure to PFAS.
 We also have a PFAS factsheet designed for families.
-If interested, that resource can be found here.

 Should PFAS-exposed parents continue to breastfeed?